 How to Use a Release of Claims in the Workplace

-A second reason to offer a release of claims is to limit a former employee's ability to talk disparagingly about the company.
-With a properly written non-disparagement clause, if the former employee badmouths the company, he or she loses the severance.
+A release of claims also limits a former employee's ability to talk disparagingly about the company.
+With a properly written non-disparagement clause, if the former employee bad-mouths the company, they lose the severance.
 Make the severance offer reasonable and the company is protected against both litigation and public disparagement.

 Legal Considerations for a Release of Claims

-Additionally, the employer must inform the employee that he or she has a certain number of days (21 in Michigan) to decide whether to accept the severance and sign the release.
-Following the signing of the release, the employee has seven additional days to think about the decision and stick with it or withdraw it.
-Make certain that you are familiar with the laws that govern a release of claims in your jurisdiction.
+The employer must inform the employee they have a certain time period to decide whether to accept the severance and sign the release.
+For instance, it is 21 days in Michigan, but varies by state.
+Following the signing of the release, the employee has seven additional days in Michigan to reverse their decision.
+Make certain you are familiar with the laws that govern a release of claims in your jurisdiction.

-Employers generally suggest that the employee should seek legal counsel to understand his or her available options.
-An attorney can review the legal implications of the release of claims agreement before the employee signing the document.
+Employers generally suggest the employee seek legal counsel to understand their available options.
+An attorney can review the legal implications of the release of claims agreement before the employee signs the document.

-Terms and conditions of the release of claims differ from state to state and country to country, and you need to seek the counsel of an attorney in your state or nation to ensure your legal compliance.
-The information highlighted in this article uses Michigan release of claim ground rules.
+Terms and conditions of the release of claims differ by state and country, so be sure to seek the counsel of an attorney in your state or nation to ensure your legal compliance.
+The information highlighted in this article uses Michigan release of claim groundrules.

 The release of claims is presented at the employment termination meeting along with the severance offer.
 A fired employee is generally emotional and often willing to sign anything at this meeting.
-It is recommended that you never accept the signed document at the termination meeting.
-Advise the employee to use the time he or she has legally to review the agreement and seek legal counsel.
+It is recommended never to accept the signed document at the termination meeting.
+Advise the employee to use the time the law allows to review the agreement and seek legal counsel.

-You should also reassure the employee that your offer will not change if the employee takes the maximum time allowed by law to seek help from an attorney, review the document, and decide whether signing it and accepting the severance package is in his or her best interests.
+Reassure the employee your offer will not change if the employee takes the maximum time allowed by law to seek help from an attorney, review the document, and decide whether signing it and accepting the severance package are in their best interest.

 Employers can obtain a standard release of claims for employees under age 40 and for employees over age 40 from their employment law attorney.
-Any practicing employment law firm can provide a standard release and make any modifications necessary for your company for a small fee.
+Any practicing employment law firm can provide a standard release and modify it for your company for a small fee.

-Have the attorney review the release of claims at the same time as he or she reviews the rest of the employment termination paperwork.
-Even if you have used the release of claims document in prior terminations, it is important to make sure that the circumstances are the same and merit the same document.
+Have the attorney review the release of claims at the same time they review the rest of the employment termination paperwork.
+Even if you have used the release of claims document in prior terminations, make sure the circumstances are the same and merit the same document.

 In all legal matters, have your employment law attorney review the paperwork.
-This review alleviates your worries and concerns, lets you sleep comfortably at night and ensures that you have adequately protected your employer's interests.
+This review ensures you have adequately protected your employer's interests.

 The release of claims has traditionally been used as a way to limit litigation, resolve possible disputes between an employer and an employee, and to finalize the ending of the employment relationship.

-It bears mentioning, however, that recent decisions in Equal Employment Opportunity Commission (EEOC) filed court cases raise the possibility that these agreements have limitations going forward.
+It bears mentioning, however, that recent decisions in Equal Employment Opportunity Commission (EEOC)-filed court cases raise the possibility these agreements have limitations going forward.

-According to Teresa M. Thompson of Fredrikson & Byron, in Minnesota, current documents may not protect an employer from a discrimination lawsuit.
+Attorney Teresa M. Thompson of Fredrikson & Byron, in Minnesota, cautions current documents may not protect an employer from a discrimination lawsuit.
 If this trend continues, organizations may want to re-examine their practice of offering severance to fired employees.
-If the release of claims is gutted of its ability to limit litigation, what's in its use and exchange for severance for the employer?
-Potentially nothing.

 Disclaimer: Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
 The site is read by a worldwide audience, and employment laws and regulations vary from state to state and country to country.
 Please seek legal assistance, or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct for your location.
 This information is for guidance, ideas, and assistance. only.